To build the right website for your business, you must know the various types of websites and the elements that set each one apart.

 For some creative individuals, their portfolio website also serves as their personal website.

-If you’re selling a digital product or a subscription-based service, resource, or tool, you need a membership website to create a sustainable revenue stream, built customer trust and loyalty, and increase site traffic.
+If you’re selling a digital product or a subscription-based service, resource, or tool, you need a membership website to create a sustainable revenue stream, build customer trust and loyalty, and increase site traffic.

 Here’s how to obtain long-term growth.